theankitbhardwaj/AnimatedBG/README.md

 # AnimatedBG
-App to show how to apply animted gradient background in app.
+App to show how to apply animated gradient background in app.